McLeodMoores/xl4j/README.md

 ![JFrame in Excel](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/jframe-example.PNG "How it looks in Excel")

 Breaking this example down:
- - The `JConstruct` function calls the named classes constructor with any supplied arguments and returns an object handle.
+ - The `JConstruct` function calls the named class's constructor with any supplied arguments and returns an object handle.
 The first constructor that the system is able to convert the argument list for will be chosen.
  - The `JMethod` function calls a method named in the second argument on the object handle passed in as the first argument with any subsequently supplied parameters.
 The first method that the system is able to convert the argument list for will be chosen.